cvarin/RadPolBeam/README.txt

-Routines pour explorer la solution d'Alexandre April de d'après A.April, Opt.
+C++ routines to explore the properties of radially polarized laser beams.
+Follows A.April, Opt.
 Lett.
 331563 (2008).